Trymbakmahant/lens-hack/README.md

 Beyond extending the game to more players, our main focus would be on the decentralization of the system
 1. Implement onchain VRF.

-2. Use encryption techniques to hide palyer roles and zero-knowledge proofs to allow players to prove cerain statements about their role without revealing the roles themselves.
+2. Use encryption techniques to hide player roles and zero-knowledge proofs to allow players to prove certain statements about their role without revealing the roles themselves.